 Designed as a practical extension to the First Year program, this optional second year of study allows students to interact more closely with teachers and fellow students in classes geared towards a discussion-based format.
-Second year students are given greater opportunity to explore the Bible in a deeper and more concentrated setting.
+Second-year students are given greater opportunities to explore the Bible in a deeper and more concentrated setting.

-Through a variety of means listed below, student get the chance to practice what they have learned in the First Year program.
+Through a variety of means listed below, students get the chance to practice what they have learned in the First Year program.

 - Leadership among the student body